muratk5n/thirdwave/en/index.md

 "The lowest poll of the Biden presidency"... there hasn't been much change there actually.
-Net approval of about -10%.. it fluctuated around that value it has been for months.
+Net approval of about -10%.. it fluctuated around that value for months.

 ```
 2023-05-07   -10.604047